- Home > About Bravehearts

 - Bravehearts helps prevent child sexual abuse by educating young people about personal safety.

-- Bravehearts supports survivors and victims of child sexual abuse, and their non-offending family members, with accessible and affordable counselling, case management and advocacy.
+- Bravehearts supports survivors and victims of child sexual abuse, and their non-offending family members, with accessible and affordable counselling, and case management.

-- Bravehearts educates and empowers communities through world-class child protection training courses and risk management.
+- Bravehearts educates and empowers communities through child protection training courses.